Canada airdate: December 20, 2002

 - Dodgy Toupee: SpongeBob draws a moustache on Patrick, but it flies away and lands on Squidward's head.
 Squidward is delighted that he finally has hair, but it flies away again after he falls for the Cash Lure gag.

 - Downer Ending: Not for Spongebob but rather for the Artist at Sea.
 After wallowing in sadness after losing his pencil, he's delighted to have it returned to him only for it to break the second he uses it.
+Even worse, the poor guy forgot to bring a pencil sharpener.

 - Good Night, Sweet Prince: After drawing a crown on Gary with his newfound magic pencil, SpongeBob tells him "good night, sweet prince" before turning off the light and going to sleep.